tiagolbiotech/NPOmix/README.md

 ## Contact

-If you have difficulty to run the NPOmix tool for your set of samples or if you have questions, please contact me in the link below.
-The ideal set of samples would be samples slightly rare but present in our current database and these samples should be similar to each other.
+If you have difficulties to run the NPOmix tool for your set of samples or if you have questions, please contact me in the link below.
+The ideal set of samples would be samples slightly rare but present in our current database of 1,006 samples and these samples should be similar to each other.
 ```
 https://www.tfleao.com/contact-me
 ```